Toilets for camping – how to poo when there’s no loo

 Pros

-• Closest thing to a real toilet
+• Closest thing to your home toilet

 • Can’t see whats in there